THE GLOBAL ACCOUNTABILITY NETWORK

 GAN's proprietary Accountability System is a model for the analysis and cataloguing of the typically voluminous evidence against atrocity criminals into an actionable format which stakeholders can use to intelligently plan further evidence-gathering operations.
 GAN's Support Chapters at law schools worldwide begin by producing a series of cornerstone documents, including a chronological conflict narrative and a crime base matrix.
 From these cornerstone documents, GAN creates actionable dossiers focused upon the Most Responsible Parties (MRP) and most egregious incidents (MEI) of each atrocity situation.

-Once sufficient evidence has been gathered, each Accountability Project concludes with a sample indictment detailing the strongest possible cases against atrocity criminals.
-Each allegation in GAN’s sample indictments is annotated to catalogue the available evidence supporting the allegation and to identify any additional evidence necessary to support a trial-ready case.
 Applying Crane’s groundbreaking, victim-focused philosophies, GAN's sample indictments also ensure that charging instruments adequately reflect the harms suffered by victims in each geographic region of the affected country.
 GAN’s cornerstone documents empower prosecutors around the world to ensure that atrocity criminals have nowhere to hide from justice because they can be held accountable wherever and whenever they may be found.

 As of now, GAN manages ongoing Accountability Projects in Syria, Yemen, Ukraine, and Venezuela, with several more on the way!